-Medicare will not pay for residential services, Non-skilled personal care, such as help with activities of daily living like bathing, dressing, eating, getting in or out of a bed or chair, moving around, and using the bathroom., or personal care in an assisted living community.
+Medicare will not pay for residential services, custodial care, or personal care in an assisted living community.
 However, it does pay for medical care while in assisted living.7payingforseniorcare.com, “Medicare Benefits for Assisted Living & Long Term Care“, Accessed November 19, 2021

 Medicaid is available to those who have completely exhausted their personal resources or have a low income.
 The Medicaid program will pay for:8payingforseniorcare.com, “Medicaid & Assisted Living: State by State Benefits & Eligibility“, Accessed November 19, 2021